YatterOfficial/Yatter.Invigoration/README.md

                       await Invigorator.ActAsync<WorkTicket,MechanicActor>(
                       await Invigorator.ActAsync<Car,CarActor>(carActor)));
 ...
-if(!billingActed)
+if(!billingActed.IsSuccess)
 {
-Console.WriteLine($"Payment cannot be pre-authorised as the MechanicActor has identified that there are not any parts available, hence the work cannot be scheduled.");
+  Console.WriteLine(billingActed.Message);
 }
 ...
 ```
+where the output might be: "Payment cannot be be pre-authorised as the MechanicActor has identified that there are not any parts available, hence the work cannot be scheduled."